 Collision Problems

 In RFID systems, both readers and tags communicate using the same frequency.
 Thus, simultaneous transmission could happen that leads to collisions.
 Collisions destroy the identification number EPC of the tag and may also interfere control commands of the readers.
 Thereby, the collision problem is the main source of delays in the identification process.
 There are two types of collisions: reader collisions and tag collisions.
-The following sections describe in details both types and how each of them affects the performance of the system.
+The following sections describe in detail both types and how each of them affects the performance of the system.

 Readers Collisions